Christos-Paraskeva/thermostat-js/readme.md

 I want to decrease temp with an down function

 As a thermostat
-So that it doesnt get too cold
+So that it doesn't get too cold
 The temp can't be set below 10 degrees

 As a thermostat